 Please note this training course doesn’t include Deep Learning approaches – our “Deep Learning with R” course is specifically designed to cover these methods in detail.

 Who is this course for?

-This tutor-led online course is suitable for data scientists, researchers, Master’s or PhD students, data analysts, developers and engineers, who are currently using Python language (preferably at intermediate level) and would like to expand their skills to include machine learning and predictive analytics toolkit.
+This tutor-led online course is suitable for data scientists, researchers, Master’s or PhD students, data analysts, developers and engineers, who are currently using R language (preferably at intermediate level) and would like to expand their skills to include machine learning and predictive analytics toolkit.
 This course is especially recommended for undergraduate and postgraduate students in social sciences, computer science, data science, economy, finance/banking, public health and medical science, and all other fields which implement machine and statistical learning methods.

 This training course is tutor-led – all online tutorials are presented live by our expert instructor, you can ask questions, discuss the topic and interact with other learners,

 In total, this course includes 15 hours of live teaching which equates to a 3-day full-time classroom-based training course with exclusion of tea/coffee and lunch breaks,